ooni/spec/test-specs/ts-018-whatsapp.md

 For a given IP address we consider the connection successful if either connecting to `IP:443` or `IP:5222` succeeds.

-If ALL of the connections succeed then we consider the endpoint to no be blocked.
+If ALL of the connections succeed then we consider the endpoint to not be blocked.

 Conversely if all attempts fail then we consider the endpoint to be blocked